 · Maintain memberships in the American Physical Therapy Association and the Nebraska Physical Therapy Association.

-· Retain an unencumbered PT license in the state of Nebraska.
+· Retain an unencumbered PT license in the state of Nebraska, if applicable.

-· Travel to our Kearney, NE campus from Omaha, NE for teaching, scholarly activity/research and/or service activities as well as for designated Physical Therapy Education and the College of Allied Health events approximately 2-4 times per year.
+· Travel to our Kearney, NE campus from Omaha, NE for teaching, scholarly activity/research and/or service activities as well as for designated the Physical Therapy Program and the College of Allied Health events approximately 2-4 times per year.

-· Build a successful research/scholarly activity agenda in line with the program's mission with external grant funding in musculoskeletal health or chronic disease progression.
+· Retain a successful research/scholarly activity agenda with external grant funding in musculoskeletal health or chronic disease progression.

 · Mentor graduate and professional students participating in or collaborating with the faculty's scholarly agenda.

-· Teach entry-level or graduate-level content in the Physical Therapy Program. · Work collaboratively with students, faculty, staff, administrators and colleagues in team-taught courses in the Physical Therapy Program.
+· Teach entry-level or graduate-level content in the Physical Therapy Program. · Work collaboratively with students, residents, faculty, staff, administrators and colleagues in team-taught courses in the Physical Therapy Program.

-Engage with students, faculty, staff, administrators and colleagues in service and governance activities for the Program, College, University, community and profession. · Mentor early-career faculty in research and scholarly activity.
+Service/Administration: · Engage with students, faculty, staff, administrators and colleagues in service and governance activities for the Program, College, University, community and profession. · Mentor early-career faculty in research and scholarly activity.

 · Optional, to be negotiated.

-Faculty are supported through the UNMC and CAHP career development programs in multiple domains.
-The premier Faculty Development Office and Interprofessional Academy of Educators offer mentorship opportunities for faculty at any stage of their career.
+Faculty members are supported through the UNMC and CAHP career development programs in multiple domains.
+The premier Faculty Development Office and Interprofessional Academy of Educators offer mentorship opportunities for faculty at all stages of their career.
 The campus also houses a staffed state-of-the-art recording and production studio to assist faculty in creating digital learning products, research recruitment, and dissemination media.
 The Davis Global Center has cutting-edge simulation technology, resources and personnel dedicated to assisting in the development of interactive technologies.

-Our mission is to lead the world in transforming lives to create a healthy future for all individuals and communities through premier educational programs, innovative research and extraordinary patient care.
-We value diversity in our people, ideas, and experiences to create a stronger team to achieve our goals.
+UNMC's mission is to lead the world in transforming lives to create a healthy future for all individuals and communities through premier educational programs, innovative research and extraordinary patient care.
+UNMC values diversity in its people, ideas, and experiences to create a stronger team to achieve its goals.

 Individuals from diverse backgrounds are encouraged to apply.

-Experience teaching physical therapy related content (e.g., neurologic, cardiopulmonary, or integumentary practice, or clinical anatomy) at the entry-level or graduate level.
+1. Experience teaching at the entry-level physical therapy or graduate level.

-a) If the applicant is a physical therapist, U.S. licensed, and eligible for physical therapist licensure in the state of Nebraska, preferred
+a) If the applicant is a physical therapist, U.S. licensed, and eligible for physical therapist licensure in the state of Nebraska.

 A vital enterprise in the nation’s heartland, the University of Nebraska Medical Center has its eye on improving the future of health care in Nebraska and beyond.
 As Nebraska’s only public academic health sciences center, UNMC is committed to the education of a 21st century health care work force, to finding cures and treatments for devastating diseases, to providing the best care for patients, and to serving our state and its communities through award-winning outreach.
 UNMC also is committed to embracing the richness of diversity, and is a major economic engine for the state of Nebraska.
 Led by Chancellor Jeffrey P. Gold, M.D., UNMC has six colleges, two institutes and a graduate studies program, serving nearly 4,000 students in more than two dozen programs.
 Our physician assistant program was recently ranked ninth in the nation by U.S. News & World Report, and our primary care program was ranked 17.
 The university’s physical therapy, pharmacy and public health programs also are ranked among the top in the country.